 The departmental Honors Program is intended to challenge majors to go beyond the minimum requirements by taking extra courses, developing an individual reading program, attending department colloquiums, and thinking about literature.
 In addition, the Honors Program is intended to foster intellectual exchange among students and faculty.
 Detailed information and application forms are available from the departments interim chairperson, Professor Schakel.
 Early application, even in the freshman year, is encouraged.

 Academic Support Center

-A full description of this no-fee service is given on pages 49-50.
+A full description of this no-fee service is located at hope.edu/admin/acadsupport/.

 Center for Writing and Research